noahehall/theBookOfNoah/databases/_arrangodb.md

 # best practices: my accepted best practices
-	- any datum tht needs to be sorted should be a skiplist index
+	- any datum that needs to be sorted should be a skiplist index
   - any unique value should be a form of a hash index
   - set a docs creation time as a unix timestamp
   -  anything with an 0/1 should be a sparse index